Matteo Thun: Early life

 Mathäus Antonius Maria Graf von Thun und Hohenstein was born in Bolzano in 1952.
 He was the eldest son of the Helene Grabmayr von Angerheim and Otmar von Thun-Hohenstein, who were ceramicists and proprietors of Thun Ceramic Workshops, an artisanal ceramic firm based out of the basement of their family's castle, Ansitz Klebenstein.
-Matteo Thun carries the title of Graf (Count) as a member of the illustrious House of Thun and Hohenstein.

 Matteo Thun studied at the Salzburg Academy under Oskar Kokoschka and Emilio Vedova.
 He graduated in 1975 with a degree in architectural studies at the University of Florence.

 Career

 In 1978 he moved to Milan, met Ettore Sottsass, and in 1981 co-founded Sottsass Associati and the Memphis Group.
 In 1984 he founded his own studio and worked for Swatch as art director from 1990 to 1993.
 From 1983 to 2000 he was professor of design and ceramics at the University of Applied Arts in Vienna.

 He founded Matteo Thun & Partners, a multicultural architecture and design studio with headquarters in Milan, Italy and a subsidiary in Munich, Germany.
 The company operates internationally and develops hospitality, residential, headquarters, retail and urban design projects and master planning.
 Together with his partner Antonio Rodriguez, the office employs 70 experts from the fields of architecture, design and communication.
 Thun's wife Susanne has been the trend researcher for the business for 30 years.
 The couple's two sons work in artistic professions.